mabrains/PLL_design/README.md

 *Warning*

-   The current design still under progress.
+   The current design is still under progress.
 This is an **experimental release**.

 ----------------------
 # Table of Contents